The Importance of Being Earnest

 Considered one of Wilde's best works, The Importance of Being Earnest is a guaranteed laugh-out-loud chaos of troubles and mix-ups from start to finish.
 With its clever humour and playful commentary of Victorian society, the play has remained a staple for over a century.

 "I am thrilled to welcome Alistair Newton to the Grand for the first time.
-Alistair directed the visually stunning (and sold out) production of Witness to the Prosecution at Shaw last season, and will bring his signature bold aesthetic to breathe fresh life into this fantastic script"
+Alistair directed the visually stunning (and sold out) production of Witness for the Prosecution at Shaw in 2024 and will bring his signature bold aesthetic to breathe fresh life into this fantastic script."

 - Rachel Peake, Artistic Director of the Grand Theatre